John Herivel

 John William Jamieson Herivel (29 August 1918 – 18 January 2011) was a British science historian and World War II codebreaker at Bletchley Park.

 As a codebreaker concerned with Cryptanalysis of the Enigma, Herivel is remembered chiefly for the discovery of what was soon dubbed the Herivel tip or Herivelismus.
 Herivelismus consisted of the idea, the Herivel tip and the method of establishing whether it applied using the Herivel square.
 It was based on Herivel's insight into the habits of German operators of the Enigma cipher machine that allowed Bletchley Park to easily deduce part of the daily key.
 For a brief but critical period after May 1940, the Herivel tip in conjunction with "cillies" (another class of operator error) was the main technique used to solve Enigma.

 After the war, Herivel became an academic, studying the history and philosophy of science at Queen's University Belfast, particularly Isaac Newton, Joseph Fourier, Christiaan Huygens.
 In 1956, he took a brief leave of absence from Queen's to work as a scholar at the Dublin Institute for Advanced Studies.
 In retirement, he wrote an autobiographical account of his work at Bletchley Park entitled Herivelismus and the German Military Enigma.

 Recruitment to Bletchley Park

 John Herivel was born in Belfast, and attended Methodist College Belfast from 1924 to 1936.
 In 1937 he was awarded a Kitchener Scholarship to study mathematics at Sidney Sussex College, Cambridge, where his supervisor was Gordon Welchman.
 Welchman recruited Herivel to the Government Code and Cypher School at Bletchley Park.
 Welchman worked with Alan Turing in the newly formed Hut 6 section created to solve Army and Air Force Enigma.
-Herivel, then aged 21, arrived at Bletchley on 29 January 1940, and was briefed on Enigma by Alan Turing and Tony Kendrick.
+Herivel, then aged 21, arrived at Bletchley on 29 January 1940, and was briefed on Enigma by Turing and Tony Kendrick.